cujojs/wire/docs/jquery.md

 # jQuery integration

-Wire.js, like all cujo.js projects, integrates with other libraries and frameworks, such as jQuery.
+Wire.js, like all cujoJS projects, integrates with other libraries and frameworks, such as jQuery.

 ## jQuery $(selector)